svlauer/academiccv/README.md

 LaTeX has a number of class/style files for typesetting CVs and resumes.
-None of them is aesthetically pleasing and suited to an academic CV, which should be somber and clean, yet visually appealing, and suited for quick browsing.
+None of them is aesthetically pleasing and suited to an academic CV, which should be somber and clean, yet visually appealing, and suited for quick skimming.
+In addition, the available packages all require rather exotic source code syntax.

 For years, I used to roll my own hacked-together style file, which did not make for the most pretty source code, but gave a nice result.
 Things might have